Skip to main content

 Go

-Go's the native API.
-Every other binding (Python, Node, .NET) calls into the cgo wrapper that wraps this exact code, so the Go surface is the most direct way in and usually the fastest.
-If your project's already in Go, just use this.
-No FFI hops, no JSON marshalling between two languages, no native binary to ship.
+The Go API is the native implementation.
+Every other binding (Python, Node, .NET) calls into a cgo wrapper around this same code, which makes the Go surface the most direct entry point and usually the fastest.
+For a project already written in Go, this is the right path.
+There's no FFI hop, no cross-language JSON marshalling, no native binary to ship alongside the code.

 Install